 Thanks to its amazingly low weight and its direct steering, the Caterham has a very good shout for the title of best handling car in the world.

-Given it costs less than an MX-5 it’s an absolute bargain, although you’re also likely to need another car for the more practical requirements of life.
+Given in kit form it costs less than an MX-5 it’s an absolute bargain, although you’re also likely to need another car for the more practical requirements of life.